dapplets/my-nifty-collection/README.md

 # My Nifty Collection

-"My Nifty Collection" is a [Dapplet](https://dapplets.org) (an Augmentation App) injecting user's [Near Certificates](https://learnnear.club/near-certified-developer-program-ncd/) into his Twitter account and also into his tweets as the sign of user's qualification.
+**My Nifty Collection** is a [Dapplet](https://dapplets.org) (an Augmentation App) injecting user's [Near Certificates](https://learnnear.club/near-certified-developer-program-ncd/) into his Twitter account and also into his tweets as the sign of user's qualification.

 # Installation guide